Carbon paper and how we used to use it for copying

-One of the tasks of secretaries and shorthand-typists used to be to produce copies of documents such as letters and papers for meetings.
-There were of course no photocopiers, but there were alternatives, although the copies that they produced were much inferior to what we are used to today.
+Before the age of computers. photocopiers and scanners, secretaries and shorthand-typists nevertheless had to produce copies of documents such as letters and papers for meetings.
+Also members of the public often needed to make copies of handwritten letters or drawings.
+The only ways open to them were much inferior to what we are used to today.

-The most common way to make just a few copies of a document was with paper called 'carbon paper'.
+The most common way to make just a few copies of a document was with paper called carbon paper.
 This had to be used at the time of typing.
-Unlike a photocopier, it did not copy a finished document.
+Unlike a photocopier or scanner, it could not copy a finished document.

-Carbon paper was thin paper coated on one side with what I assumed was carbon.
-I now understand that it could have been dried ink or other pigment bound with wax.
-It was always black, although in later years, other colours became available.
+Carbon paper was thin paper coated on one side with a layer of black generally known as carbon.
+In fact it could have been dried ink or other pigment bound with wax.
+It was always black in the early days, although in later years, other colours became available.
 Whatever, it was, the name 'carbon paper' stuck.

 A double 'sandwich' of paper/carbon paper/paper/carbon paper/paper was used to produced two copies.
 Similarly a triple 'sandwich' could produce three copies and so on.
 The top sheet of typed paper was known as the 'top copy', the next sheet the 'first copy' and the next the 'second copy', etc.

 The 'first copy' was usually completely legible, provided that the carbon paper was fairly new, but the quality certainly deteriorated as the number of copies increased.
 Naturally, though, when several copies were required, typists tried to work with as large a 'sandwich' as possible, so that they didn't have to repeat their typing.
 However, the last copy often left much to be desired and was often hardly legible.

 The term 'top copy' referred to the original, rather than one of the carbon copies.